 Customers on the newer Nexfibre XGS-PON (more on that later) can now get Virgin’s new Gig2 (2Gbps download) package and Symmetric speeds.

-As well as not being able to support the top Gig2 package and Symmetric speeds HFC and DOCIS also has other drawbacks compared to the other types of technology Virgin Media use.
+As well as not being able to support the top Gig2 package and Symmetric speeds HFC and DOCSIS also has other drawbacks compared to the other types of technology Virgin Media use.

 Latency is often higher compared to proper Full Fibre broadband and even Openreach’s hybrid copper offering Fibre to the Cabinet which uses copper telephone cables.